Automatic notifications for incomplete Shopify data

 This example highlights a few pieces of functionality: fetching products from a Shopify store, filtering for those without images or descriptions, turning those products into task lists, and automatically emailing the employees responsible for those areas.
 Don't use Shopify?
-No problem, we connect to the storefront of your choosing.
+No problem, we can connect to the storefront of your choosing.

 Next we want to trim the list to only those products that are missing images and tags.
 To do this, we use the Row Filter, and specify which fields should be blank.
 Note that this will not work if all products are missing these fields, so hopefully at least some products have images and tags!